OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/setuptools-and-setup-do-_pie.md

       url='myfancywebsite.com',
       author='Spam Eggs',
       package=['tstools'],
+      install_requires = ["numpy, matplotlib"],
       license='GPLv3')
 ```

 The above gives `pip` some metadata about our package: its version, a short description,
 its authors, ad its license.
+It also provides information regarding the dependencies of
+our package, _i.e_ `numpy` and `matplotlib`.
 In addition, it gives `setup` the location of the package to be installed, in this case
 the directory `tstools`.